-Installing the Directory Management Console
+Installing the Directory Proxy Management Console

-The UnboundID[®] Directory Proxy Server provides a graphical web application tool, the UnboundID Directory Management Console.
-The Directory Management Console provides configuration and schema management functionality in addition to monitoring and server information.
-The Directory Management Console is a web application that must be deployed in a servlet container that supports the servlet API 2.5 or later.
-The installation using Apache Tomcat is described below for illustration purposes only.

-Note: Like the dsconfig tool, all changes made using the Directory Management Console are recorded in logs/config-audit.log.
+The UnboundID® Directory Proxy Server provides a graphical web application tool, the UnboundID Directory Proxy Management Console.
+The Directory Proxy Management Console provides configuration and schema management functionality in addition to monitoring and server information.
+Like the dsconfig configuration tool, all changes made using the Directory Proxy Management Console are recorded in logs/config-audit.log.
 In addition, anytime a configuration is made to the system, the configuration backend is automatically updated and saved as gzip-compressed files.
 You can access the changes in the config/archived-configs folder.